Check In Scan Logo

 • Castro Marim: With its own rate in force.

-• Tavira: The tax has been in place since 2024.
+• Tavira: It has implemented the tax since 2024.

-It's essential to check the current situation in the specific municipality where your accommodation is located, as decisions are made at the local level.
+It is essential to check the current situation of the specific municipality where your accommodation is located, as decisions are made at the local level.

 Rates and Seasonality

 The tourist tax in the Algarve typically ranges from €1 to €2 per person per night .
-However, an important aspect to consider is seasonality .
-Many municipalities apply:
+However, seasonality .
+Many municipalities apply different rates.

-• A higher rate during peak season (usually April through October).
+• A higher rate during peak season (generally from April to October).

 • A reduced rate during the low season (November to March).

-The maximum duration of the tax is also a common factor; typically, it applies only to the first seven consecutive nights of a stay per person.
-This means that if a guest stays more than seven nights, they will only pay the tax for the first seven.
+The maximum duration for which the tax applies is also a common factor; it typically applies only for the first 7 consecutive nights of stay per person.
+This means that if a guest stays for more than 7 nights, they will only pay the tax for the first seven.

 Not all guests are required to pay the tourist tax.
 Generally, the following exemptions apply:

-• Minors: The age of exemption varies by municipality, but it is most common for minors aged 13 or 16 to be exempt.
+• Minors: The age of exemption varies by municipality, but most commonly those under 13 or 16 years of age are exempt.

-• Stays for health reasons: Guests staying overnight for medical reasons or to receive specific treatments, as well as their companions, are generally exempt, provided they present supporting documentation.
+• Stays for health reasons: Guests staying overnight for medical reasons or to receive specific treatments, as well as their companions, are usually exempt, provided that supporting documentation is presented.

 • Stays for specific events: In some cases, participants in events organized by the municipality may be exempt.

-• Residents: Permanent residents of the municipality are generally exempt.
+• Residents: Permanent residents in the municipality are usually exempt.

-It is the property manager's responsibility to understand and apply these exemptions correctly, requesting the relevant documentation when necessary.
-This is part of maintaining proper regulations and legality in the management of your business.
+It is the responsibility of the accommodation manager to know and apply these exemptions correctly, requesting the relevant documentation when necessary.
+This is part of proper regulatory and legal compliance in the management of your business.

 Obligations for accommodation managers regarding the tourist tax in the Algarve